 “One of the things that we do for FedRAMP is include architecture drawings and architecture models.
 They're not very technical detailed, but they're informative,” with each required document requiring a different level of detail.

 For example, Toby states, “In one section, you might need to refer to the security of a particular aspect of your service, so you need a really detailed document.
 And then at another section an executive overview to give to senior officials at the U.S. government.
 And they don't care about the details—they want a simple, flow diagram and a simple explanation of how the system's going to work.”
 In Lucidscale, you can create both and include them in an audit.

 “The idea is that we keep one set of documents and then each of these different compliance models, whether it's FedRAMP, ISO, SOC 2, HIPAA, or whatever, include the same architecture drawings, so we’re not maintaining separate documents.”

 Maintaining architecture documents in a central location ensures compliance isn’t a point of friction or concern, but a formality that simply requires inserting diagrams that simply and clearly outline compliance.

-From layered and auto-generated AWS diagrams to high-level executive flowcharts, Informatica continues to benefit from Lucidchart.
+From layered and auto-generated AWS diagrams to high-level executive flowcharts, Informatica continues to benefit from Lucidscale.
 They’re all about efficiency—quickly recovering from outages, streamlining handoffs, easily proving compliance, and clearly communicating with both technical and non-technical users.
-Lucidchart is just the piece that glues it all together.
+Lucidscale is just the piece that glues it all together.